Freehold.Pro

 Headline Savings vs Hidden Costs

-Lower service charges after RTM are possible, but they are not guaranteed.
-If the previous management was wasteful or opaque, you may find room to improve.
-If spending was already lean, the main gain may be control and accountability rather than a smaller bill.
-Hidden costs include director time, a learning curve, and one-off bills such as catch-up repairs or compliance work that surface after handover.
-Budget a reserve and allow for professional support in year one so surprises do not derail the block.
+Lower service charges after RTM are possible but not guaranteed.
+If previous management was wasteful or opaque, you may find real room to improve.
+If spending was already lean, the main gain is control and accountability rather than a smaller bill.

-Small blocks with six to twelve flats might spend a few thousand pounds on acquisition, then run on a mix of volunteer input and a light-touch agent or block management software.
-Larger blocks often need more formal professional support, higher insurance premiums, and clearer governance.
-Draw up a simple sheet for acquisition (legal, company, notices) and for year one (insurance, accounts, management).
-Our right to manage process guide walks through the stages.
-Share it with other leaseholders before anyone commits so expectations stay aligned.
+Small blocks with six to twelve flats might spend a few thousand pounds on acquisition, then run on a mix of volunteer directors and block management software.
+Larger blocks typically need more formal professional support, higher insurance premiums, and clearer governance structures.

 How much does right to manage cost?